GluuFederation/QA/casa.md

 (VII)

+Note: this step can be done if Gluu was deployed in a public server, otherwise you will have to alter the user-agent string used by the browser to mimick a mobile phone.
+This can be done easily in Firefox for instance

-In the casa custom script add a custom property named "mobile_methods", sets its value to otp
+In the casa custom script set the value of custom property "mobile_methods" to otp

+Click on Update at the bottom

 Logout